tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 11\121 Handling validation error
+Section 11\122 Improving the internal server error component
-- Adding if statment for 400 error and give the option to ensure which error to message out
+- And of Section 11
+- Adding container in html to hold the errors details